gohugoio/hugoDocs/content/en/content-management/organization/index.md

 ### `slug`

 The `slug` is the last segment of the URL path, defined by the file name and optionally overridden by a `slug` value in front matter.
-See [URL Management][] for details.
+See [URL management][slug] for details.

 ### `path`